ggscllc/firefoam/README.md

 # firefoam
-simple rate limiting function using one of my favorite Go features.
+Simple rate limiting function using one of my favorite Go features.